aaronmoodie/Tripple-R-iOS/README.md

-# 3 Tripple R app
+# 3 Tripple R

-This is a hobby project I started to learn Ojbective C and how to develop for iOS.
+A project I started to learn Ojbective-C and how to build for iOS.
 The app pulls data from http://ondemand.rrr.org.au and provides a way to listen to the shows avaialble on demand.